Skip to content

 Ingredients

-• Seasonings: Chili powder, taco seasoning and salt and pepper to taste
+• Seasonings: Chili powder, taco seasoning, and salt and pepper to taste are blended together to make a Mexican spice.

-• Vegetables: Red bell pepper, sweet onions, corn and diced green chiles
+• Vegetables: Red bell pepper, sweet onions, corn, and diced green chiles are spicy and savory crunch.

-• Rice: Jasmine rice, uncooked (or add in precooked rice at the end and stir)
+• Rice: Jasmine white rice, uncooked (or add in precooked rice at the end and stir).
+Extra-long grain rice is preferred.

-• Meat: Our preference is lean ground beef, but you can substitute chicken if preferred
+• Meat: Our preference is lean ground beef, but you can substitute chicken breast or thighs if preferred for a chicken burrito bowl.

-• Liquid: We used chicken stock, but vegetable broth works too
+• Liquid: We used chicken broth, but vegetable broth works too.

 How to Make a Burrito Bowl

-2. SIMMER.
-Stir in the salsa, black beans, corn, tomatoes, green chiles, jasmine rice, taco seasoning and chili powder.
-Then pour in chicken stock and bring to light boil.
+3. Simmer.
+Then pour in chicken stock and bring to a light boil.
 Cover the pan and reduce heat to low.
 Cook until rice is tender, about 15 to 20 minutes.

 Tips + Modifications